filipebafica/so_long/README.md

 ## 🧐 About
 This is a small 2D game.
 This project is part of 42 École/ 42 SP curriculum.\
-Topics such as windows, colors, events, textures, and others were addressed.
+Topics such as windows, colors, events, textures, and others were addressed. \
+The textures were designed by o_lobster: https://o-lobster.itch.io/

 ## 🏁 Getting Started
 A Linux OS and the `gcc` compiler is needed.